top of page

 2. Internal Urethral Sphincter:

-• A smooth muscle that involuntarily controls the flow of urine from the bladder into the urethra.
+• Function: Involuntarily controls urine flow from the bladder into the urethra.
 It relaxes during urination.

 3. External Urethral Sphincter:

-• A skeletal muscle that is under voluntary control, allowing individuals to initiate or delay urination.
+• Function: Under voluntary control, it allows individuals to start or delay urination.

 Phases of the Micturition Reflex